muze-innovation/totem-otp/README.md

  */
 export interface IOTPStorage {
     /**
+     * Used when an OTP was requested.
+We will use this flag to render the
+     * target as not yet ready to received another OTP.
+     *
+     * @param otpReceipientKey - the target unique key represent the unique OTP receipient address.
+     * @param blockedForMs - number of Milliseconds if this request went through until this audience will be ready to received the next one.
+     * @returns number - 0 if this receipient key is open for receiving.
+Otherwise returns TTL until banned will be lifted.
+     */
+    markRequested(otpReceipientKey: string, blockedForMs: number): Promise<number>

+    /**
+     * Use this for rollback to banned imposed earlier.
+     *
+     * @param otpReceipientKey the key of receipient to be lifted.
+     */
+    unmarkRequested(otpReceipientKey: string): Promise<void>

+    /**
      * Save the provided OTP value before the OTP is to be sent.
      *
      * @param otp - the OTP Value
-     * @param parentReference - the optional reference to parent OTP record
      * @param deletableAt - the field indicate when this OTP is free to delete from Database.
      */
-    store(otp: IOTPValue, parentReference?: string, deletableAt: number): Promise<void>
+    store(otp: IOTPValue, deletableAt: number): Promise<void>

     /**
      * Retrieve the provided OTP from the Reference.
+Whenever system retrieved
+     * the OTP Value from store this means it has been used.
      *
      * @param otpReferene the OTP reference used when `store` was called.
+     * @param otpValue the OTP Value used as conjunction primary key.
      * @return The OTP value recently stored in the Storage with its additional optional field (receiptId, used).
      */
+    fetchAndUsed(
+        otpReference: string,
+        otpValue: string
-    fetch(otpReference: string): Promise<IOTPValue & { receiptId?: string, used: number } | null>
+    ): Promise<(IOTPValue & { receiptId?: string; used: number }) | null>

     /**
      * Set the given OTP that is has been sent.
      *
      * Mark that the OTP has been sent
-     * @param otpReferene the OTP reference used when `store` was called.
+     * @param otpReference the OTP reference used when `store` was called.
+     * @param otpValue the OTP Value used as conjunction primary key.
      * @param receiptId the delivery receipt id.
      */
-    markAsSent?(otpReference: string, receiptId: stirng): Promise<void>
+    markAsSent?(otpReference: string, otpValue: string, receiptId: stirng): Promise<void>

-    /**
-     * Mark the given OTP that it has been used.
-     *
-     * @param otpReferene the OTP reference used when `store` was called.
-     * @return Number of time it has been marked as used.
-     */
-    markAsUsed(otpReference: string): Promise<number>
 }
 ```